becatini/migrate_gp2_gp3/delete_snapshots/README.md

 # Delete Snapshots Created Pre-Migration

-This repository contains the code to delete all snapshots created as a backup before executing the migration.
+This script contains the code to delete all snapshots created as a backup before executing the migration.

 ## The Tool

-This bash script will look for all snapshots that contain the description "Migrate gp2 to gp3", and then delete it.
+This bash script will run through all **AWS active accounts in the organization** looking for all snapshots that contain the description "Migrate gp2 to gp3", and then delete it.

 A full log will be created showing all snapshots ID deleted.

+## Tool Execution
+./delete_migration_snapshot.sh

 ## Logs